Skip to content

 Set spec to a :class:SelectorSpec to configure the selector and/or the output serializer.
 Both fields are optional:

 • spec.selector overrides get_object(); None falls back to self.get_object() — standard DRF lookup using queryset and lookup_field.
-Returning None or raising Model.DoesNotExist results in a 404.
+Returning None or raising Model.DoesNotExist results in a 404 — or, when the spec sets allow_none=True, a 200 with a JSON null body (the nullable-resource contract; the output serializer is skipped).

 • spec.output_serializer overrides get_serializer_class(); None falls back to DRF's standard serializer_class attribute.